PDF417/pdf417-ios/README.md

 Since [`MBSuccessFrameGrabberRecognizer`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBSuccessFrameGrabberRecognizer.html)  impersonates its slave [`MBRecognizer`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizer.html) object, it is not possible to give both concrete [`MBRecognizer`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizer.html) object and `MBSuccessFrameGrabberRecognizer` that wraps it to same `MBRecognizerCollection` - doing so will have the same result as if you have given two instances of same [`MBRecognizer`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizer.html) type to the [`MBRecognizerCollection`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizerCollection.html) - it will crash your application.

 This recognizer is best for use cases when you need to capture the exact image that was being processed by some other [`MBRecognizer`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizer.html) object at the time its [`MBRecognizerResult`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizerResult.html) became `Valid`.
 When that happens, `MBSuccessFrameGrabberRecognizer's` `MBSuccessFrameGrabberRecognizerResult` will also become `Valid` and will contain described image.

-## <a name="recognizerList"></a> List of available recognizers within PDF417.mobi SDK

-This section will give a list of all [`MBRecognizer`](http://pdf417.github.io/pdf417-ios/docs/Classes/MBRecognizer.html) objects that are available within PDF417.mobi SDK, their purpose and recommendations how they should be used to get best performance and user experience.

 ### <a name="pdf417Recognizer"></a> PDF417 recognizer